pierre-t/transactions_engine/README.md

 ## Error Handling

-The engine fails completely on any invalid transaction, including:
+The engine fails completely on an invalid CSV file or if a transaction row doesn't have the required information, such as:
-- Insufficient funds for withdrawals
 - Invalid transaction types
 - Missing amounts for deposits/withdrawals
 - Amounts provided for dispute-related transactions
 - Negative amounts

+The engine will ignore correctly formed transactions that are invalid, such as:
+- Insufficient funds for withdrawals
 - Duplicate transaction IDs (for deposits/withdrawals)
 - Operations on locked accounts (except chargebacks)
 - Invalid dispute operations (wrong client, non-existent transactions, etc.)